 - Wait about a minute after setting your thermostat to “heat.”
 You should hear the device turn on and feel the warm air circulating about you.

 - Allow for a few minutes of heat to ensure that your unit is ready to use.
-If your heat doesn’t turn on for whatever reason, call Daniels Heating & Air Conditioning for heating repair in San Bernardino, and we’ll dispatch Your Local HVAC Specialist to your location.
+If your heat doesn’t turn on for whatever reason, call Daniels Heating & Air Conditioning for heating repair in San Bernardino, CA, and we’ll dispatch Your Local HVAC Specialist to your location.

 Schedule An Appointment For Heat Servicing

 It’s a good idea to have a professional HVAC firm perform a heating maintenance appointment every fall.
 We can examine your heating element at Daniels Heating and Air Conditioning to ensure it’s ready for the Northeast’s winter.
 We’ll cleanse your heat exchanger, inspect your exhaust flue, lubricate and clean your blower motor, inspect your heat exchanger for fractures or damage, and more.
 If something turns out badly, we’ll correct it as soon as possible.

 Are you looking for service for your heating and cooling system before the cold winter months arrive?
 To arrange an inspection for heating service San Bernardino, CA, call Daniels Heating And Air Conditioning and connect with one of our HVAC professionals.